twbs/bootstrap/README.md

 - Join [the official Slack room](https://bootstrap-slack.herokuapp.com/).
 - Chat with fellow Bootstrappers in IRC.
 On the `irc.freenode.net` server, in the `##bootstrap` channel.
 - Implementation help may be found at Stack Overflow (tagged [`bootstrap-5`](https://stackoverflow.com/questions/tagged/bootstrap-5)).
-- Developers should use the keyword `bootstrap` on packages which modify or add to the functionality of Bootstrap when distributing through [npm](https://www.npmjs.com/browse/keyword/bootstrap) or similar delivery mechanisms for maximum discoverability.
+- Developers should use the keyword `bootstrap` on packages that modify or add to the functionality of Bootstrap when distributing through [npm](https://www.npmjs.com/browse/keyword/bootstrap) or similar delivery mechanisms for maximum discoverability.

 ## Versioning